MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/conversation-context-channel.md

 **Applies to:** Lync 2013 | Lync Server 2013

-**In this article**
-Registering an application extension for a conversation context channel
-Conversation context channel data traffic and limitations
-Typical conversation context channel scenario
-Using the ConversationContextChannel class
-ConversationContextChannel state transitions

 The [ConversationContextChannel](https://msdn.microsoft.com/en-us/library/hh161849\(v=office.15\)) class enables a endpoint to launch and interact with a Conversation Extension window in Lync 2013.